Thomas Jefferson and slavery: Following the Revolution (1784–1800)

 As U.S. Secretary of State, Jefferson issued in 1795, with President Washington's authorization, $40,000 in emergency relief and 1,000 weapons to French slave owners in Saint-Domingue (modern-day Haiti) in order to suppress a slave rebellion.
 President Washington gave the slave owners in Saint Domingue (Haiti) $400,000 as repayment for loans the French had granted to the Americans during the American Revolutionary War.

 On September 15, 1800, Virginia governor James Monroe sent a letter to Jefferson, informing him of a narrowly averted slave rebellion by Gabriel Prosser.
 Ten of the conspirators had already been executed, and Monroe asked Jefferson's advice on what to do with the remaining ones.
 Jefferson sent a reply on September 20, urging Monroe to deport the remaining rebels rather than execute them.
 Most notably, Jefferson's letter implied that the rebels had some justification for their rebellion in seeking freedom, stating "The other states & the world at large will for ever condemn us if we indulge a principle of revenge, or go one step beyond absolute necessity.
 They cannot lose sight of the rights of the two parties, & the object of the unsuccessful one."
 By the time Monroe received Jefferson's letter, twenty of the conspirators had been executed.
 Seven more would be executed after Monroe received the letter on September 22, including Prosser himself, but an additional 50 defendants charged for the failed rebellion would be acquitted, pardoned, or have their sentences commuted.

 As President (1801–1809)

 In 1800, Jefferson was elected as President of the United States over John Adams.
-He won more electoral votes than Adams, aided by southern power.
+In addition to winning the popular vote, Jefferson won more electoral votes than Adams, aided by southern power.
 The Constitution provided for the counting of slaves as three fifths of their total population, to be added to a state's total population for purposes of apportionment and the electoral college.
 States with large slave populations, therefore, gained greater representation even though the number of voting citizens was smaller than that of other states.
 It was due only to this population advantage that Jefferson won the election.